chrisx8/Ballzzz/README.md

   - `ballzzz.py`
   - `ballzzz_icon.ico`
   - `requirements.txt`
-- Download everything in `gameObjects`
+- Download everything in `gameObjects/` and everything in `assets/`
 - Install `requests` and its dependencies using `pip`:

   ```bash